01100100/shredgang/content/pages/events/retreat.md

 ---

-**A Note on the Ride**: This retreat offers some easy, blissful riding on premium Czech trails 🏞️🚵‍♂️, but if you're feeling some other riding, why not make your own path?
+**A Note on the Ride**: This retreat offers some easy, blissful riding on premium Czech trails 🏞️🚵‍♂️

+If you're feeling some other riding, thats ok.
+Why not make your own path?
 Whether it's road or gravel, the trail is yours to create.
-Just meet us at the wellness ceremony and reconnect with the group for the evening's sacred fire and hot tub gathering. 🌅🔥
+Just meet us at sunset and reconnect with the group for the evening's sacred fire and hot tub gathering. 🌅🔥

 ---